jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-4.md

 The ancient commerce was carred on from one port in the Mediterranean to another.

 It was almost wholly confined to the south.

-Now the people of the same climate, having nearly the same things of their own, have not the same need of trading amongst themselves as with those of a different climate.
+The people of the same climate, having nearly the same things of their own, have not the same need of trading amongst themselves as with those of a different climate.

 The commerce of Europe was therefore formerly less extended than at present.

 This does not at all contradict what I have said of our commerce to the Indies= for here the prodigious difference of climate destroys all relation between their wants and ours.